vidister/gimp-web/content/about/meta/git-workflow.md

 The general workflow is:

-1. Do any testing or new material in either the *testing* branch or a branch of your own.
+1. Do your testing/new material in a branch of your own.
-2. If everything works fine locally, test it on the server by pushing to *testing*.
+2. If everything works fine locally, merge into *testing* and push.
-        testing.gimp.org will attempt a re-build every 5 minutes (00, 05, 10, 15, ...).
+        [testing.gimp.org][] will attempt a re-build every 5 minutes (00, 05, 10, 15, ...).
-3. If it builds and looks ok, merge the changes to master and push. www.gimp.org will re-build every 20 minutes.
+3. If it builds ok on *testing*...
+    1. merge the changes to *master* and push.
+        [www.gimp.org][] will re-build every 20 minutes.
+    2. create a patch and attach it to bugzilla

+[testing.gimp.org]: //testing.gimp.org
+[www.gimp.org]: //www.gimp.org

 ## Branches

 There are two main branches we are working with.
 Well, mainly *one* branch that is worked with mostly and another that is actually the main site.

-The **master** branch will build to the full [www.gimp.org](//www.gimp.org).

 The **testing** branch will build to [testing.gimp.org](//testing.gimp.org).
 This is the main branch for testing things out and checking that they will build correctly on the server.
 Once a change works here ok, it can then be merged into **master** and pushed to the server.

+The **master** branch will build to the full [www.gimp.org](//www.gimp.org).